fxpar/markdown-to-bootstrap-pandoc-lua-filter/README.md

 ## Carousel
 A section called carousel with multiple Headers should be converted into a carousel, each header becoming a slide.

+The text can be cards of other component nested.

 ```
 ::: carousel